jeanmattique/local/Counting-Full-Length-Trinity-Transcripts.md

-[NOTE]
-Type 'blastx -help' for a description of the tab-delimited output format.
+>Type 'blastx -help' for a description of the tab-delimited output format.

 Next, examine the percent of the target being aligned to by the best matching Trinity transcript, like so: